daviskregers/notes/git/16-comparing.md

 	modified:   file

-no changes added to commit (use "git add" and/or "git commit -a") davis@davis-arch  ~/projects/learning-git/project   master ●  git add file
- davis@davis-arch  ~/projects/learning-git/project   master ✚  git status
+no changes added to commit (use "git add" and/or "git commit -a") master ●  git add file master ✚  git status
 On branch master
 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)